benabel/chempict/README.md

 The google closure library is used in this package, it is listed in the devDependencies of the the npm package, so, to install it, just run `npm i` from the root folder.

-eslint: lint and format javascript code
+eslint: lint javascript code
+esformatter: format js code

 ## `npm` scripts

-- lint javascript: `npm run lint`
+- lint javascript with eslint: `npm run lint`
-- format javascript: `npm run format`
+- format javascript with esformatter: `npm run format`

 ## TODO